Initial analysis of the impact of the Ukrainian power grid synchronization with Continental Europe: Statistics of power system frequency data

 \section{Statistics of power system frequency data}

 The grid frequency indicates the balance of power in the grid: It decreases in the case of scarcity and increases in the case of an oversupply.
 Hence, frequency is the prime observable in power system control~\cite{witthaut2022collective}.
 Primary control, also referred to as frequency containment reserve (FCR) in Europe, is provided by specific power plants, hydropower stations or batteries.
-It is activated within seconds and adapts power generation proportional to the frequency apart from a small dead band~\cite{handbook2009policy}.
-Secondary control, also referred to as frequency restoration reserve (FRR) in Europe, restores the grid frequency to its set value and reduces unscheduled power flows between different areas in the grid~\cite{handbook2009policy}.
+It is activated within seconds and adapts power generation proportional to the frequency apart from a small dead band~\cite{handbook2009policy, handbook2004appendix}.
+Secondary control, also referred to as frequency restoration reserve in Europe, restores the grid frequency to its set value and reduces unscheduled power flows between different areas in the grid~\cite{handbook2009policy, handbook2004appendix, Fleer2018, Ullah2021}.
 Within this section, we investigate how the frequency statistics but also derived quantities, such as the estimated control amplitude changed due to the synchronization of Ukraine and Moldova.
+The data we use here was recorded using phasor measurement units (PMUs) kindly provided by Gridradar, having a temporal resolution of $100$\,ms~\cite{gridradar}.